| Previous Section | Index | Home Page |

 10 instances withheld as exempt from disclosure under section 43.

-Data is not held on the number of individual documents or parts of documents that each withheld instance relates to.
+Data are not held on the number of individual documents or parts of documents that each withheld instance relates to.

 In addition, more than 5,500 documents (including those released on 20 May 2009) covering the relevant time period have been voluntarily released by the Department in line with the Freedom of Information Act.
 Of these documents, seven, two of which are duplicates, have been withheld under a Freedom of Information exemption because they contain personal information.